 For Rel-18, additional text is added to TS 28.318 to clarify

-exposure of management services is done directly, by means of an MNO providing a MnS accessible over an IP network to an authorized third party.
+exposure of management services is done directly, by means of an MNO providing a MnS producer accessible over an IP network to an authorized third party.
 The authorized third party communicates by means of a MnS consumer, according to the interactions specified in TS 28.318.

 authorization of the MNO by the DSO and the DSO by the MNO is necessary, but the means by which it is achieved are not standardized in Rel-18.
 An example is given how this could be achieved.